 If you’ve been convicted of DWI or DUI, you’re probably all too familiar with the financial repercussions.
 Court fines, attorney fees, administrative costs—when does it end?!

 Unfortunately, one of the biggest financial consequences of driving under the influence is the hike in your insurance premiums.
 And we’re not talking about a one-time fee; your insurance rates could stay at their summit for several years.
 Although you’re not going to find an insurance provider who will match your premiums before your DWI charges, you might still be able to save thousands by finding a company that offers cheap car insurance after a DUI or DWI in North Carolina.

-With rates of $381 and $394 per month, respectively, Progressive and Allstate came out on top in our analysis of auto insurance rates for drivers with a DUI in NC.
+Progressive and Allstate came out on top in our analysis of auto insurance rates for drivers with a DUI in NC.

 Best Rates For Senior Drivers

 In this segment of our test, we estimated the most affordable auto insurance quotes for seniors in North Carolina by averaging insurance rates for 65-year-old males and females in five NC zip codes.
 Our driver traveled 4,000 miles per year, which is lower than average but typical among older adults, and hadn’t caused any recent accidents.